kedro-org/kedro/docs/source/05_data/01_data_catalog.md

 The code API allows you to configure data sources in code.
 This can also be used to operate the IO module within notebooks.

-## Configuring a Data Catalog
+### Configuring a Data Catalog

-In a file like `catalog.py`, you can generate the Data Catalog.
-This will allow everyone in the project to review all the available data sources.
-In the following, we are using the pre-built CSV loader, which is documented in the [API reference documentation](/kedro.extras.datasets)
+In a file like `catalog.py`, you can construct a `DataCatalog` object programmatically.
+In the following, we are using a number of pre-built data loaders documented in the [API reference documentation](/kedro.extras.datasets).

 ```python
 from kedro.io import DataCatalog